5:24pm: Garnett wants to keep the Wolves in Minnesota if his group is successful in its bid, sources tell Charania (Twitter link).

 However, Garnett hasn’t been on good terms with Taylor for the last several years, having previously suggested that he felt there was an understanding he would join the Wolves’ front office after his retirement — and that Taylor reneged on that agreement following the death of Flip Saunders.
 Still, even when Garnett has criticized Taylor, he has always stressed his fondness for Minnesota and the Timberwolves.

-“My years in Minnesota and in that community, I cherish,” Garnett told Shams Charania of The Athletic in April when discussing why his number hadn’t been retired by the Wolves.
+“My years in Minnesota and in that community, I cherish,” Garnett told Charania in April when discussing why his number hadn’t been retired by the Wolves.
 “At this point, I don’t want any dealings with Glen Taylor or Taylor Corp. or anything that has to do with him.
 I love my Timberwolves, I’ll always love my guys, I’ll always love the people who f–k with me there.
 I’ll always have a special place for the city of Minneapolis and the state of Minnesota in my heart.”

 Although Garnett made a staggering $343MM+ over the course of his 21-year NBA career, per Basketball-Reference, he probably isn’t in position to become the majority owner of a franchise valued at $1.375 billion by Forbes earlier this year.
 It’s not yet clear what other investors are part of Garnett’s group.